-- Stainless-steel tapping sleeve and gate valve Required for all taps larger than 2 inches in diameter - Ductile iron tapping sleeve and gate valve Required for all "size-on-size" taps (i.e., 6 inch tap to a 6 inch main line) - Double strap tapping saddle and gate valve Required for all 2 inch diameter taps - Direct tap and corporation stop valve Required for all 1 inch diameter taps
+- Stainless-steel tapping sleeve and gate valve Required for all taps 4 inches and larger in diameter where a cut in tee is not installed. - Ductile iron tapping sleeve (full body) and gate valve Required for all "size-on-size" taps (i.e., 6 inch tap to a 6 inch main line) where a cut in tee is not installed. - Double strap tapping saddle and gate valve Required for all 2 inch diameter taps - Direct tap and corporation stop valve Required for all 1 inch diameter taps